anders94/code-llm/README.md

 # Code LLM

-A CLI tool that works in an iterative chat-like style similar to "Claude Code", providing code suggestions based on your local directory context using Ollama models.
+A CLI tool that works in an iterative chat-like style, providing code suggestions based on your local directory context using Ollama models.

 ## Features

 - Interactive chat interface for code assistance
-- Integrates with locally running Ollama models
+- Integrates with Ollama models running locally (default) or in the cloud
+- Tests connection to Ollama on startup and helps select from available models
-- Analyzes your code directory to provide context-aware suggestions
+- Analyzes code in your local directory to provide context-aware suggestions
 - Presents code changes as diffs for easy review
 - Allows accepting, rejecting, or modifying suggested changes
 - Respects .gitignore patterns for context building